liuxinyu95/AlgoXY/README.md

 ### Font setting

 The default build supports Linux, Mac OS X, and Windows.
 You can install additional font (like [Noto CJK](https://github.com/notofonts/noto-cjk/)) typesetting (see `prelude.sty`).
-Some system fonts, e.g. STKaiti, were moved to `/System/Library/AssetsV2/com_apple_MobileAsset_Font7` in Mac OS X, you need add the path to the local TeXLive configuration:
+Some system fonts, e.g. STKaiti, were moved to `/System/Library/AssetsV2/com_apple_MobileAsset_Font7` in Mac OS X from 2022, you need add the path to the local TeXLive configuration:

 ```bash
 sudo tlmgr conf texmf OSFONTDIR /System/Library/AssetsV2/com_apple_MobileAsset_Font7